Skip navigation

 It is important to remember that the physiotherapist is responsible for the tasks that they assign to the physiotherapist support worker.
 This means that it is up to each individual physiotherapist to determine what tasks they feel they can safely assign (keeping in mind the support worker skills, physiotherapist, patient and system factors).2 Although from the physiotherapist support worker’s perspective it can be frustrating to have one physiotherapist refuse to assign a task that another routinely assigns, it is the physiotherapist’s authority, responsibility and accountability to make this judgment call.

-Providing high quality care is part of our Code of Ethics
+Providing High-Quality Care is Part of our Code of Ethics

 • Take responsibility for the client care delegated to students and other members of the health-care team.